varjakm/Andmetehnika_projekt/README.md

 - From the graph, we can see that people are living longer, as country gets richer

 The dataframes we used to make figures, have been also exported as csv files.

+Using Microsoft Power BI Desktop we created a data model including Country, GDP, Life expectancy and Literacy data.
+We used Power Query for data transformation - for example unpivot  table to get data into rows per different years for visualization.
+The final dashboard consists of three different sheets, each has focus on specific data area (GDP, Life expectanxy and Literacy).
+User can filter data on dashboard either by year, region, sub-region or country.
+The dashboard compares the average value in the world to user selected value.
+This allows to compare how specific region or country compares to world average.
+The bar chart on the left enables to drill-down from region numbers to country level numbers.
+The tooltip on scatter plot chart displayes the data for selected country, including the location on the map.
+In the left upper corner are displayed the average, minimum and maximum values based on user selection.